+Following are answers to frequent questions we are asked.
+If your question is not answered below or if you need assistance, have a complaint, or would like to report an error, call 800-759-3203.
 For questions about your prescription coverage, prescription claim, copay, deductible, or about your prescription plan benefit, please call the phone number on the back of your health plan or prescription plan ID card.
 If you are a Serve You Rx plan member, call 800-759-3203.

 Pharmacy benefit managers (PBMs) are hired by commercial health plans, self-insured employer plans, Medicare Part D plans, state government employee plans, etc. to lower pharmacy costs for plans sponsors and their members, help maintain access to affordable medications, and improve health outcomes.

 A formulary or preferred drug list is a list of the most commonly prescribed generic and brand-name drugs that may be covered by your health plan.
 The drugs on the Serve You Rx formularies are evaluated by a Pharmacy and Therapeutics Committee made up of independent practicing physicians, pharmacists, and other experts in the treatment of disease and preservation of health who use the clinical effectiveness, safety, and value of a drug to determine a drug’s formulary status.
 The primary purpose of the formulary is to encourage the use of the most affordable, safe, and effective drugs.
 Check with your employer or call us at 800-759-3203 to learn which Serve You Rx formulary or preferred drug list applies to you.
 You can find the Serve You Rx formulary listings on the Members page.